The reviewer has been compensated in the form of a Best Buy Gift Card and/or received the product/service at a reduced price or for free

 You’ll also want a good lens to use with your DSLR.
 Your lens is as important as your camera.
-I have several put I almost always shoot with a prime lens which is a fixed focal lens (you have to zoom in and out with your feet).
+I have several but I almost always shoot with a fixed lens.
 The image above was shot with a Canon 50mm f1.4, but I can also recommend a lesser expensive option such as the Canon 50mm f1.8.
 My favorite prime lens is the Canon 85mm f1.8, but you need a significant distance between you and your subject to frame them up properly and it’s hard to get multiple people in the frame.

 Here is another photo I have taken of Gabe and edited with Adobe Photoshop and Lightroom.

 I shot the photos a little too close to dusk, so most were slightly underexposed.
 This image had the best exposure.
 I increased the blues in Lightroom, lightly used a sharpening brush on his eyes, whitened his teeth, and used a brush to bring out the fall colors in the landscape.

 Here is the original: